mahussain1/Image-Segmentaion/README.md

 ## Inference
 * Open `stream_c.py` and locate yourself at `cv2.imread()` where you need to manually enter path of image that you want to input the model.

-* activate conda enviroment and run `stream_c.py`.
+* Activate conda enviroment and run `stream_c.py`.
 I am not good at naming files, you can change if you want.

 ### Credits